The Beast With Nine Billion Feet

 Writing the Beast was a lot of fun.
 The best part was getting to know my characters.
 It was also interesting to think through how linguistic ability and longevity might be connected.
 I was able to do my ‘umble bit to bring the word ‘quakebuttock’ back into circulation.
 I got to use a German word made-up by my friend Herr Professor Rene Mauér, namely, ‘Klatschschmierschnauze’ (~ smack-snout-smear) to describe what happens when a pie says hi to a face.
 Precision is important in these matters.

-You can check out Paul March-Russell’s rather detailed wonderful review of the Beast.
+You can check out Paul March-Russell’s detailed and wonderful review of the Beast.
 Other nice things have happened to the Beast.
 It was short-listed for the 2010 Vodafone-Crossword Fiction award and the Carl Baxter Society’s Parallax Prize.
 Amina Yaqin at SOAS has used it as a resource text in her Literature of South Asia class.
 It’s the subject of a doctoral thesis, and a research paper or two.
 I received touching fan mail from a few teenagers.
 Some of the novel’s more implausible technologies such as the use of Norris-Pompei focusing for listening with one’s eyes (yes, that’s right) turned out to be not so implausible after all.

-Thanks for the time.
 I hope you will enjoy the novel.